Model

 • solve: Solve the problem and return the optimal solution and objective value.

-User-defined GurobiPy Models
+User-Defined GurobiPy Models

 To define a GurobiPy model, inherit from pyepo.model.grb.optGrbModel and implement the _getModel method.
 The model sense (minimize/maximize) is automatically detected from the GurobiPy model.